steltenpower/To-Love-Coding-IDEa/README.md

 Temporarily shape formulas (function calls, regular expressions, etc.) as icicle diagrams to show the structure.
 Replace parts by a variable by dragging it out and that part will automatically be assigned to that variable above the formula.
 You can also drag it (back) in.

+Text has many more options than just color, which probably can also help code readability.